Core Concepts: Value Model

 Definition of a Value Model

-Here is an example of a value model on the Ibbaka Valio platform.
-In this case, there are value drivers for Revenue, Operating Costs (expanded so you can see the equations) and Risk.
+Here is an example of a value model on the Ibbaka platform.
+In this case, there are value drivers for Revenue, Operating Costs (expanded so you can see the equations), and Risk.

 Value models are used by all of the business functions concerned with the customer and how value is provided to the customer.
 At the center of the Value Cycle is Value Understanding.
-The Value Model formalizes Value Understanding.
+The Value Model formalizes Value Understanding and enables organizations to engage in value-based conversation throughout the customer journey.

 The value model connects features and functions to benefits and, from there, to the value delivered by goods and services.
-The model provides product and service designers with the means to organize design research and prioritize development.
+The model provides product and service designers with the means to organize design research and prioritize development, supporting how to build value in sales from the earliest stages.

 Customer Success